 Luring ladybugs to your garden shouldn’t be too difficult if you already have spider mites in your garden.
 Ladybugs, like all animals, will go where there is food.
 However, ladybugs also eat pollen and flower nectar when there aren’t enough pests for them to eat.
 You can encourage ladybugs to move into your garden by planting some of their favorites, including dill, cilantro, cosmos, and tansy.

 Spider mites are soft-bodied pests, which makes them fairly easy to deal with as long as you know where they are.
-Insecticidal soaps, which are made from potassium salts of fatty acids, are a common method.
-You can find them in most gardening and lawn care stores, or make your own from vegetable oil and a natural, bleach-free soap.
+Insecticidal soaps made from potassium salts of fatty acids are a common method.
+You can find them in most gardening and lawn care stores, or you can make your own from vegetable oil and a natural, bleach-free soap.
 Neem oil is another natural pest control method that works on spider mites.
 It’s made from the neem tree, also called Indian lilac.
 The neem tree is a relative of mahogany native to India and most countries in Africa.

-Since spider mites are so small, they can also be blown off with water or air.
+Since spider mites are so small, they can also be blown off a plant with water or air.
 A water hose can be used to knock spider mites and their eggs off of plants.
 Adjust the water pressure and test it before spraying to avoid spraying too hard and harming the plant.
-Additionally, this method isn’t ideal for delicate plants or those that hate wet leaves, like succulents.
+Bear in mind that this method isn’t ideal for delicate plants or those that hate wet leaves, such as succulents.

-Spider mites are obnoxious little pests, but with these tips, they don’t have to be.
-It’s best to act quickly to avoid them establishing a permanent home on your plants, so keep a keen eye out for stippling.
+Spider mites are obnoxious little pests, but with these tips, they don’t have to spell disaster for your garden.
+It’s best to act quickly to keep them from establishing a permanent home on your plants, so keep a sharp eye out for stippling or webbing.
 Luring ladybugs to your garden can be a great preventative measure, and releasing ladybugs or spraying your plants with insecticidal soap, neem oil, or even just your water hose can keep them at bay if they’re already present.